mdefy/markdown-editor-core/README.md

     </tr>
     <tr>
       <td><code>shortcutsEnabled: boolean</code></td>
       <td>Specifies whether using shortcuts for user actions is enabled.
-(E.g. useful if shortcuts shall be handled by another framework or listen to an HTML element wrapping the Markdown Editor.)</td>
+Disabling might be useful for example, if shortcuts shall be handled by another framework or listen to an HTML element wrapping the Markdown Editor.)</td>
       <td><code>true</code></td>
     </tr>
     <tr>